Nexus Pediatric Safety Studio

 Ready for executive and clinical review, not clinical rollout yet.

 Nexus must validate CPI level language, Nexus addendum specifics, restraint/seclusion policy, DASA alignment, documentation requirements, local staffing, payroll rates, and baseline safety metrics before use.
+Public CPI links below are used only for high-level review scaffolding.